How it all got started

 Russ instantly knew the value of EMS because what he saw was the same efficient airflows that his dad, Rick Dailey, had shown him so many years ago.
 Russ had spent well over a decade mastering different types of high-end technology and had been involved in the establishment of many data centers, so when he saw the way EMS was cooling the equipment, it reminded him of the efficient ways his father used airflows to create clean, efficient heat, but in reverse.

-Russ knew that he needed to be a part of this, so he found investors and partnered with Mike Chaput to create Instant Data Centers and purchase Elliptical Mobile Solutions.
+Russ knew that he needed to be a part of this, so he found investors and created Instant Data Centers and purchase Elliptical Mobile Solutions.
 Today Russ has his dream job as CEO of Instant Data Centers where he gets to spend some of his time on his computer, and with partners, one of his favorite things is to walk back to the warehouse and pick up some welding gear to do some work with his hands in the shop.